adammurdoch/kotlin-tools/base-plugins/README.md

 ### TODO

+- Move embedded JVM down to `jvm` in the image
+- Move launcher config to resources directory in app bundle
+- Split base plugin out of jvm cli plugin to share with jvm ui plugin
+- Configurable bundle id, app display name
+- Don't include launcher script in app bundle?
 - Fix native image for linux and windows
 - Infer the main class for a JVM app.
 - Set JDK to 11.